- 1 What Causes Hip Flexor Tightness?

 - 5 Tense Flexor Exercises & Unflexal Stretches

 - 7 Fix Your Pain: The Ultimate at Home 30 Second Cure!

-So, you are affected with tight hip flexors & low back pain right?
+So, you are affected with tight hip flexors & low back pain, right?

-I have strained my hip area before whilst working out and playing football, so make no mistake; is a fairly common problem.
+I have strained my hip area before whilst working out and playing football, so make no mistake; it is a fairly common problem.
 Although the pain can be extreme, there are some strengthening exercises that will help to ease the discomfort.

-Sometimes misunderstood as hamstrings, it is a common problem in human body and affects certain individuals more than others including runners and weightlifters, where they may have strained or even torn their tendons and not warmed down adequately.
+Sometimes misunderstood as hamstrings, it is a common problem in the human body and affects certain individuals more than others including runners and weightlifters, where they may have strained or even torn their tendons and not warmed down adequately.